clovenski/complete-my-recipe/README.md

 - [ ] Figure out how to extract key ingredient names from our dataset
 - [ ] Automate the posting of key ingredient names into database
-- [ ] Get settings ready for deployment
+- [ ] Deploy to pythonanywhere.com

 ## Notes